jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

-# Video by Multiphyscs modelling of thermal plasma by PDE solver + tools
+# Multiphyscs modelling of thermal plasma by PDE solver + tools

 ## Contributor